steadywool/homelab-playbook/README.md

 $ ansible-playbook playbooks/containers.yml -t syncthing,sftpgo
 ```

-Do some maintenance on every hosts :
+Do some maintenance on the PVE host only :
 ```
-$ ansible-playbook playbooks/maintenance.yml
+$ ansible-playbook playbooks/maintenance.yml --limit pve
 ```

 Execute the entire containers playbook but skip the watchtower installation :